ericcariat/marketplace_encyclopedists/README.md

 This is my first real experience with javascript, react and solidity ...
 I'm proud to have made it !

+This application can :
+- An Author can publish a new eBook collection (The first eBook is minted) (Note : max supply is fixed at 100 eBooks)
+- Metadata are uploaded to pintata / ipfs (With a picture cover + a pdf with the eBook (content))
+- Readers can mint the collection up to the Max supply
+- The Marketplace can display all eBooks for sell (By default all eBook can be sell)

+Note : there is a lot of space for improvement ;-)
+The marketplace keeps a mapping and counter with all items, this should be replaced by listening to event ("evtMinted"), etc ...

 This application use :
 * Event and useEffect, and components
 * display the connected metamask address,